gregorymususa/csc8206-team7/README.md

-// PUSH changes TO GitHub (-f force) (./* is where you put the files you want to add) git add -f ./* git commit -m "Test commit"
+// PUSH changes TO GitHub (-f force) (./* is where you put the files you want to add) git add -f ./*
+OR
+git commit -a -m "Commit notes"

+git commit -m "Test commit" //-m "commit notes, what did you change"

 git push -f <remote-name> <branch-name>
 git push -f origin master